yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 ## Observers

 An observer listens for patterns and automatically runs commands when triggered.
-They're super powerful but can be easily be abused.
+They're super powerful but can easily be abused.

 ```yetibot
 !help observer